DanM66/amazon-aquifer-proxy/docs/stakeholder/narrative.md

 ## What This Workflow Can Support

-- Basin‑scale hydrological assessments
+- Basin-scale hydrological assessments
 - Environmental risk analysis
-- Water‑security planning
+- Water-security planning
-- Monitoring of long‑term degradation
+- Monitoring of long-term degradation
 - Scientific reporting and communication
 - Policy and stakeholder engagement